cygig/TimerEvent/README.md

 For example: myTimer.set(1000, myFunction);

 ## set(unsigned long myTimer,unsigned long myPeriod,void (*myFunction)())
-Similar to the one above, but myTimer is used to specific your own timer (an unsigned long which increased with time.)
-Arduino's millis() will be used otherwise.
+Similar to the one above, myTimer is the starting time in unsigned long, which will otherwise be 0 if not declared.

 ## reset()
 Resets the timer.